 The absolute best part of this dish?
 It is highly adaptable and allergy-friendly in every way.
 You can make this dish all year round.
 You can use any combination of seasonal fruit and nuts.
 In the summer; blueberries, strawberries or raspberries are great alone or together.
 In the fall season, I’ve had success with fresh cranberries and apple.
 If you are allergic to nuts, swap them out with seeds such as sunflower and pumpkin.
 I’ve even used millet seed as a replacement to nuts.
 I’ve also thrown in cacao nibs for when I’m craving chocolate (without all the guilt).
 There is room for creativity here!

-The original recipe calls for using whole milk but I’ve made this version dairy free using coconut milk.
+I’ve made this version dairy free using coconut milk.
 I’m sure almond milk would taste great also.
 Lastly, if you are gluten-free, make these with gluten-free oats.

 Breakfast is the one meal that is vitally important yet feels rushed for many of us.
 With a little planning and a few extra steps, you can make this appetizing dish and feel good knowing that your body will be nourished, energized and ready to start the day in a positive direction.